osohq/oso/docs/content/any/guides/data_filtering/index.md

 ## Example

-This time our data will be a little more complicated.
+This time our data will be a little more complicated in order to model a more sophisticated policy.

 {{< literalInclude
       dynPath="exampleBPath"